Notebook / Backend / 003

 Exception handling in REST APIs: from concept to root cause

 After twenty years of code review, the same pattern breaks teams: exceptions get swallowed or leaked raw.
-A centralized handler with a clear contract fixes both — and works the same way in Spring and FastAPI.
+A centralized handler with a clear contract fixes both, and it works the same way in Spring and FastAPI.

 After twenty years writing and reviewing production code, one failure mode comes up more than any other: exception handling.
-Not because exceptions are conceptually hard, but because there are three separate problems that get conflated — and most developers solve one while leaving the other two untouched.
+Not because exceptions are conceptually hard, but because there are three separate problems that get conflated, and most of the time only one of them gets solved.

-The three problems: understanding what an exception is in your language; knowing when and where to catch it; and deciding what to tell the caller when you do.
-This note covers all three, with patterns you can drop into a Spring or FastAPI project today.
+The three problems: what an exception actually is in the language we’re using, when and where to catch it, and what to send back to the caller when we do.
+This note covers all three, with patterns that work in both Spring and FastAPI.

 How exceptions differ across languages

 Java and Python share the concept but diverge significantly in design.
-Knowing the hierarchy is what tells you what not to catch.
+Knowing the hierarchy is what tells us what not to catch.

 Java JVM / Spring